“There is beauty in seeing or being part of a group of individuals who significantly outperform their individual average ability.” Na’im Zerbes

 What is something that people might not know about you?
 A fun fact?

 I love almost all team sports.
 I played for a basketball team for a number of years, but enjoy every opportunity to explore other sports together with others.
-What I love most about them is that they can be a very tangible and immediate example of the power that can come through high levels of collaboration.
+What I love most about them is that they can be a very tangible and immediate example of the power that can come with high levels of collaboration.
 Playing well as a team doesn’t just happen because everyone wants to do well; there are a number of things that need to happen in unison for (sometimes literally) the ball to start rolling.
-True, individual athletics make a big difference, but for a group to function as a single unit that is capable, versatile, and highly dynamic, requires a strong sense of shared purpose combined with a shared understanding of what role each person plays, and an understanding of the kind of relationships between teammates that can help the collective unit function better and better.
+True, individual athletics make a big difference.
+But for a group to function as a single unit that is capable, versatile, and highly dynamic, requires a strong sense of shared purpose.
+This purpose needs to be combined with a common understanding as to what role each person plays and of what kind of relationships would help the collective unit get to the next level.
 There is beauty in seeing or being part of a group of individuals who significantly outperform their individual average ability.
 That and exercise is great overall!